xers989/SAdemosource/allegro-saas/README.md

 ```javascript
 axios.defaults.baseURL = 'http://terraform.cloudiam.site:3002'
 ```
 Replace the baseURL as your allegro-node IP address.
+There are two main pages (main, SingIn), and the code are in src/components folder.

 ```bash
 allegro-saa $ tree